hagbourne/airbox/README.md

 * The service in this case does little more than passthrough the service operations to repository actions but provides the location for further processing/validation.
 * The repository here is an in-memory repository as a simple `List<>` but in practice would be implemented over a persistent store.

 A dockerfile is present which will configure building of a container ready for hosting.
-For this example I have hosted as "Container Instance" in Azure.
+For this example I have hosted as a "Container Instance" in Azure.